elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-is-the-purpose-of-the-show-interfaces-command-in-router-verification.md

 url: /learn/computer-science/questions/what-is-the-purpose-of-the-show-interfaces-command-in-router-verification
 score: -1.0
 related_article1:
-    id: 165668
+    id: 165678
     title: >-
-        What command is used to configure the device name on a router?
+        How do you secure console access on a router?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-command-is-used-to-configure-the-device-name-on-a-router
+    url: /learn/computer-science/questions/how-do-you-secure-console-access-on-a-router
 related_article2:
-    id: 165670
+    id: 165684
     title: >-
-        What is the purpose of configuring SSH access on a router?
+        What is the significance of monitoring link status in network management?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-purpose-of-configuring-ssh-access-on-a-router
+    url: /learn/computer-science/questions/what-is-the-significance-of-monitoring-link-status-in-network-management
 related_article3:
-    id: 165680
+    id: 165678
     title: >-
-        Which command provides a brief overview of the status of all interfaces on a router?
+        How do you secure console access on a router?
     subject: Computer Science
-    url: /learn/computer-science/questions/which-command-provides-a-brief-overview-of-the-status-of-all-interfaces-on-a-router
-related_article4:
-    id: 165671
-    title: >-
-        How do you encrypt plaintext passwords on a router?
-    subject: Computer Science
-    url: /learn/computer-science/questions/how-do-you-encrypt-plaintext-passwords-on-a-router
-related_article5:
-    id: 165680
-    title: >-
-        Which command provides a brief overview of the status of all interfaces on a router?
-    subject: Computer Science
-    url: /learn/computer-science/questions/which-command-provides-a-brief-overview-of-the-status-of-all-interfaces-on-a-router
+    url: /learn/computer-science/questions/how-do-you-secure-console-access-on-a-router
 ---

 &nbsp;